Are Moorcroft Debt Recovery sending you letters?

 It is possible to write off your debt entirely through an Individual Voluntary Arrangement (IVA).
 This is a formal agreement to pay the debt collectors an amount you can afford as a one-off sum or as monthly payment.

 The rest of the debt will be written off after a defined period, usually five years.
 This must be carried out by an insolvency practitioner.
-Note your debts need to be over £6,000 to be eligible for an IVA.

 Can I set up a payment plan?